bids-standard/bids-specification/specification.md

 | TaskName       | REQUIRED.
 Name of the task.
 No two tasks should have the same name.
 Task label (`task-`)  included in the file name is derived from this field by removing all non alphanumeric (``[a-zA-Z0-9]``) characters.
 For example task name `faces n-back` will corresponds to task label `facesnback`.
 An optional but RECOMMENDED convention is to name resting state task using labels beginning with `rest`. |

-For the fields described above and in the following section, the term “Volume” refers to a reconstruction of the object being imaged (e.g., brain or part of a brain).
-In case of multiple channels in a coil, the term “Volume” refers to a combined image rather than an image from each coil.
+For the fields described above and in the following section, the term "Volume" refers to a reconstruction of the object being imaged (e.g., brain or part of a brain).
+In case of multiple channels in a coil, the term "Volume" refers to a combined image rather than an image from each coil.

 #### Other RECOMMENDED metadata